Skip to main content

 Optionally, you can:

 • Add a Vendor.
-Vendors can be user-defined or populated by the EnrichAI feature as part of discovery.
+Vendors can be user-defined or populated by the data Normalization and Enrichment Service as part of discovery.

 • Choose a VRF Group.
 All IPs found will be placed in subnets in the chosen VRF group.
 This is useful if you have duplicate IPs in your internal network.

-• Select which Action for Instance not found you'd like Device42 to take.
+• Select which Action for Instance not found Device42 should take.
 If you select Delete Instance, then each time this discovery job is run, any devices previously created for this account that aren't found by the latest discovery job will be deleted.
-This ensures that Device42 remains in sync with Linode.
-Otherwise, you could have Device42 Cloud Instances (cloud devices) that no longer exist in Linode.
+This ensures that Device42 remains in sync with OpenStack.
+Otherwise, you could have Device42 cloud instances that no longer exist in OpenStack.

 • Set the Service Level of the job to be applied to the discovered items.
 For example, Development, Deployment, or Production.